G. D. Bakshi: Early life and education

-Bakshi was born in Jabalpur, Madhya Pradesh.
-His father was S. P. Bakshi.

-He was educated at St. Aloysius Senior Secondary School, Jabalpur and University of Madras.
+G. D. Bakshi was born in Jabalpur, Madhya Pradesh into a Mohyal Brahmin family, to S. P. Bakshi, who was the Chief Education Officer of the Jammu & Kashmir State Forces.
+He studied at St. Aloysius Senior Secondary School, Jabalpur.
 After his schooling, he went to the National Defence Academy at Khadakwasla, Pune.

 Career

-Bakshi was commissioned in the Indian Army from IMA Dehradun in November 1971.
-He commanded the 6 Jammu and Kashmir Rifles.
+Bakshi was commissioned into 6 Jammu and Kashmir Rifles in November 1971 and was sent to the eastern theatre (Bangladesh front) at the outbreak of hostilities.
+He first served on the “China front” and then with Mukti Bahini forces supporting the liberation of Bangladesh.
+He later went on to command that unit.

+He was posted in Punjab during the height of Sikh militancy.
+As a commanding officer (then Lt Col), he led his Sikh troops against khalisthani militants and worked to maintain unit cohesion and local support.

-Bakshi was awarded the Vishisht Seva Medal for commanding a battalion in the Kargil War.
+Bakshi was awarded the Vishisht Seva Medal for commanding a battalion in Kaksar, that falls in Drass, Kargil sector during 1987 border skirmishes.
 Later, he was awarded the Sena Medal for distinguished service in commanding a battalion during counter-insurgency drives.

 Bakshi subsequently commanded the Romeo Force (Part of Rashtriya Rifles) during intensive counter-insurgency operations in the Rajouri and Poonch districts of Jammu and Kashmir and succeeded in suppressing the armed militancy in this area.

+He organized village defence committees and employed aggressive tactics to suppress insurgents.
+His efforts brought an end to major civilian killings and allowed displaced villagers to return.

 Bakshi served two tenures at the Directorate General of Military Operations and was the first BGS (IW) at the Northern Command, where he dealt with Information Warfare and Psychological Operations.
 He retired in 2008.